-His Royal Highness Prince Khalid bin Salman bin Abdulaziz was appointed Ambassador of the Kingdom of Saudi Arabia to the United States of America on April 22, 2017 by the Custodian of the Two Holy Mosques King Salman bin Abdulaziz.
+Her Royal Highness Princess Reema bint Bandar bin Sultan bin Abdulaziz Al Saud was appointed Ambassador to the United States on February 23, 2019 by the Custodian of the Two Holy Mosques King Salman bin Abdulaziz.
 She is the first woman in the country’s history to serve in the role of Ambassador.
 She presented her credentials to President Donald Trump on July 8, 2019.

 From 1983 to 2005, Princess Reema lived in Washington, DC, while her father Prince Bandar served as Saudi Ambassador to the United States.
 She attended George Washington University where she graduated with a Bachelor of Arts degree in Museum Studies.

 Princess Reema returned to Saudi Arabia, where she focused on private sector initiatives and the empowerment of women in the Kingdom.
 In 2000, She co-founded Yibreen, a women’s gym.
 From 2007 until 2015, Princess Reema was the Chief Executive Officer of Alfa International Company Limited - Harvey Nichols Riyadh, a multi-brand luxury retail company, where she collaborated with leading female recruitment agency, Glowork, and commissioned a study on Obstacles for Women in the Workplace, which set the tone for female inclusion in retail, and resulted in opening the first workplace nursery in a retail store, enabling more women to work while caring for children.
 In 2013, she founded Alf Khair, a social enterprise aimed at elevating the professional capital of Saudi women through a curriculum developed to enable financial self-sufficiency.